1 Corinthians 11

 But everything comes from God

-Judge for yourselves
+Judge for yourselves:

-Does not nature itself teach you
+Doesn’t nature itself teach you

-that if a man has long hair
+that if a man has long hair,

-it is a disgrace to him
+it is a disgrace to him,

-but if a woman has long hair
+but that if a woman has long hair,

 it is her glory?